-Ensure that catch-up work is provided for students who are absent for more than 5 days and that work is set regularly for long term absentees.
+Ensure that catch-up work is provided for students who are absent for more than 5 days and that work is set regularly for long term absentees, including students accessing education through the Hospital School and EOTAS.

 Form Tutors

 Ensure that registers are completed for form time using SIMS Lesson Monitor.
 If for any reason Lesson Monitor cannot be completed, a note should be sent to Pupil Reception listing those students who are absent from the lesson.
 If Pupil Reception is closed, then information should be passed to the Office.